How We Evaluate our Performance

 Outomes for pupils

 Outcomes overall are better than ‘good’ because the progress of the vast majority of pupils including those supported by the pupil premium is expected or above.
 Compared to national data achievement has been at or above national for the last 10 years in core subjects with the exception of reading which was slightly below in 2016 when the new assessment system was introduced.
-We are disappointed that writing is only meeting national expectations this year and therefore writing will be our main focus for development in 2018-19.
-We have risen to the challenge of the new curriculum and assessment expectations and shown improvement year on year in reading and maths.
+We are disappointed that writing is only meeting national expectations again this year although there has been a year on year improvement.
+Therefore, writing will continue to be our main focus for development in 2018-19.
+We have risen to the challenge of the new curriculum and assessment expectations and shown improvement year on year in reading, writing and maths.
 The curriculum has been adapted to meet the new National Curriculum and Long Term and Medium plans reviewed to ensure that the curriculum remains broad and balanced.
-The end of key stage assessment has been continually changing over the last two years but we have in place a system for rigorously monitoring progress and feel that we are able to ensure that children are quickly identified if they are not making good progress and effective interventions put in place.
-The key priorities for 2018-19 are to improve attainment in writing ensuring that all children make expected progress and that children who are working below expectations make better than expected progress.
+The end of key stage assessment has been continually changing over the last three years but we have in place a system for rigorously monitoring progress and feel that we are able to ensure that children are quickly identified if they are not making good progress and effective interventions put in place.
+The key priorities for 2018-19 are to improve attainment in writing ensuring that all children make at least expected progress and that children who are working below expectations make better than expected progress.
 We will continue to embed the mastery curriculum in maths with a particular focus on reasoning.

 The Quality of teaching, learning and assessment